ksikka/readingblog/contents/articles/01-berkeley-db/index.md

 #### The log manager: Log

+Powering "breadcrumbs", like the ones in Hansel and Gretel.

 The log is a data-structure that sequentially stores the transational operations that occured, for the purpose of aiding Recovery.
 If the database crashes while changes to in-memory buffers have not yet been flushed,